Epitech-Nantes-Tek3/R-Type/README.md

 ### **Testing program**

 The tests are available on Linux.
-You can test the code using with the following commands.
+You may can test the code executing the script `build_tests.sh` or using with the following commands.

 ```bash
     rm -rf ./build